ChaseVriezema/ChaseVriezema.github.io/_posts/2019-03-26-Panopticon.markdown

 project-date: Spring 2017
 client: UTD Game Lab
 category: Game Development
-engine: Unity
+engine: Unity, C#, Maya,
 description: Panopticon is a 2D Platformer made by the graduate level game lab program at UTD.
 I primarily worked as an engineer on the project, and was responsible for player input, character mechanics, and the animation controller for the character.
 These tasks required heavy collaboration with our level designer, game designer, and our animator.
+In total the team was about twelve people and the project was done over the course of a single semester.

 ---